 Faulty Pilot Light

 In older furnaces, your pilot light helps control the ignition of your furnace.
 If the light goes out, so does your heat.
 Most pilot lights can be relit, but if your pilot light is old or damaged, it might need to be replaced.
 Don’t try to replace a pilot light on your own unless you’ve done so before.
-Call an expert to have the pilot light replaced and your furnace reignited.
+Call an expert from Doylestown heating and air of CDO to have the pilot light replaced and your furnace reignited.

 It seems like a silly one, but from time to time your furnace might not work properly simply because you’ve got your thermostat setting set too low.
 Your thermostat sends directions to your furnace on how much heat to deliver based on the temperature you wish to achieve.
 If your thermostat is set too low, your furnace won’t pump the hot air you need to warm up into your home.